vidigami/backbone-orm/README.md

 ![logo](https://github.com/vidigami/backbone-orm/raw/master/media/logo.png)

-BackboneORM and all of its variants were designed to provide a consistent and flexible across Node.js and the browser.
+BackboneORM was designed to provide a consistent, polystore ORM across Node.js and the browser.

 It was inspired by other great software and provides:

 * Node.js-style callbacks and streams for a familiar asynchronous programming style
 * MongoDB-like query language to easily slice-and-dice your data
-* REST controller for browser search bar queries like CouchDB
+* a REST controller enabling browser search bar queries and an optional paging format like CouchDB

 Other great things:

 * it provides a JSON-rendering DSL
 * it solves the dreaded Node.js circular dependencies problem for related models
 * it is compatible with [Knockback.js](http://kmalakoff.github.io/knockback/)
-* it parses IS6801 dates automatically
+* it parses ISO8601 dates automatically
 * BackboneMongo provides a CouchDB-like '_rev' versioning solution
 * BackboneREST provides authorization middleware hooks and emits REST events